Nukleon84/OpenFMSL/README.md

 ![alt text](https://github.com/Nukleon84/OpenFMSL/blob/master/doc/IDE_plots.PNG "The IDE can also display simple charts and diagrams")

 ## Going further
 You can also build your own programs that use the different components of OpenFMSL.
-YOu should strongly consider using Castle.Windsor as the dependency injection container, as the library was build around this.
+You should strongly consider also using Castle.Windsor as the dependency injection container, as the library was build around this very nice and powerful libary.
 As a starting point, you could create a command line program that uses the ThermodynamicsImporter and the basic classes in the library to run a fixed flowsheet.
 You can copy a lot of the Python code from the examples directly to C# (just add semicolons).

 ## Next Steps
 1. Write better documentation/WIKI